telerik/ajax-docs/sharepoint/2007/incorporating-telerik-ui-for-asp.net-ajax-in-sharepoint-websites.md

 >note Note that the version of the assembly is specified in the Assembly attribute.
-If deploying a different version of Telerik UI for ASP.NET Ajax, ensure that the version number is correct here.
+If deploying a different version of Telerik® UI for ASP.NET Ajax, ensure that the version number is correct here.